Skip to Content

 Note

-Once the container is up and passes the health check, you can log in to the Harmony Portal and go to the Management Console Agents page to check if the agent has been registered and is running.
+Once the container is up and passes the health check, you can log in to the Harmony portal and go to the Management Console Agents page to check if the agent has been registered and is running.

 In a different command prompt (or PowerShell, for Windows OS), you can access the container using a command to open a shell in the Docker container: